estebangarviso/JavascriptMasterFinalProject/README.md

 ### Features and explanations related to Javascript

 1. Typescript code eval sourcemap for development
-2. Babel Polyfill code for production and sourcem2.
-Babel Polyfill code for production and sourcemap
+2. Babel Polyfill code for production and sourcemap
 3. Responsive events: Check if window is in bootstrap mobile mode.
 4. Ecommerce components:
    1. Catalog: Synchronized with cart, increase or decrease quantity with horizontal touch spinner, adding a product of X quantity to cart.